Diabetes - type 2

 High doses of statin drugs, which are used to lower cholesterol levels, may increase the risk of developing type 2 diabetes.
 Some types of drugs can also cause temporary diabetes, including:

 - Anti-psychotic medications (see below)

 More than 29 million American children and adults have diabetes.
-Up to 90% to 95% of these cases are type 2.
+About 90% of people with diabetes have type 2 diabetes.
 In addition, 86 million American adults have prediabetes, a condition that increases the risk for developing diabetes.
-About 1 in 4 Americans that have diabetes do not know they have it.
+About 1 in 4 Americans that have diabetes do not know they have it, because they have not seen a provider or have not been tested.
 Diabetes rates have been increasing among both adults and children.